CCXT Python Tutorial (2026): Fetch OHLCV, Ticker & Order Book Data (With Examples)

 Conclusion

-SO this was a brief intro to the CCXT library.
+This was a brief intro to the CCXT library.
 I just scratched the surface.
-If you are interested you may create a trading bot based on this library.
+If you are interested, you may create a trading bot based on this library.
 Several have done it before.
-Like always, the code is available on Github.
+Like always, the code is available on GitHub.

 * indicates required